deadlysyn/splinter/README.md

 Splinter underwent a major refactor as part of moving to the latest Node.js LTS release (12.13 as of writing):

 - Bump all dependencies to latest stable versions
-- Greatly simplify route code
+- Greatly simplify server and routing code
 - Eliminate callback hell and use async/await in all tests
 - Better separation of concerns (test harness middleware, connection logic)
 - Cleanup each test to serve as better patterns